 The time of defrosting depends on the weight of the chicken breast.
 In general, it takes around 2 to 3 minutes per pound.

-For multiple pieces stuck together in a clump, break them apart after a couple minutes of microwaving.
-Once the pieces are separated, then will be able to defrost more evenly.
+For multiple pieces stuck together in a clump, break them apart after a couple of minutes of microwaving.
+Once the pieces are separated, they will be able to defrost more evenly.

 Tips to defrost chicken breast in the microwave

 Defrosting chicken breast in a microwave is easy and quick.
 However, the thawed chicken should be cooked right away.

 By following certain tips, the method can result in evenly defrosted chicken breasts after just a few minutes.